Lana is a freelance writer, blogger, and editor who helps women to regain their power after experiencing toxic relationships.

 How to Deal With a Narcissistic Mother-In-Law

 Having a narcissistic mother-in-law is no picnic.
 It's not like having a "bad" boyfriend: you can't exactly break up with her.
 But there is something you can do, and that is: learn from her.

-Believe it or not, your mother-in-law is in your life for a reason.
-Perhaps you have something called a "soul contract" or she's your karmic challenge.
-If you meet this challenge, you will learn a great deal about yourself, and become a stronger, happier, more whole person.
-If you ignore her lessons, you'll be stuck in a perpetual cycle of hate, resentment and misery.
+Because the truth is, she has important spiritual lessons to teach you.
+If you pay attention, you will learn a lot about yourself, and become a stronger, happier, wiser person.
+If you ignore her lessons, you'll be stuck in a perpetual cycle of hurt, resentment and misery.

 She's human.
 She's not perfect.
 Neither are you.

 Just as you feel that she is intrusive, controlling and manipulative, she feels that you are hostile, ungrateful and argumentative.
 Or that you're trying to turn her son against her.
 Or that you're not listening to her valuable advice when it comes to her grandchildren.
 The list of grievances from both sides can go on and on, and it only proves one thing: we're all human.
 We all feel insecure at times.
 We all feel lonely.
 And we all have a deep need for love and appreciation.

 Are you a people-pleaser?
 Then you might find it incredibly difficult to be assertive with your mother-in-law.
 Yet this may be what your MIL is teaching you - respect yourself enough to set boundaries for how you want to be treated.
 If you learn to do so, it can be very life-changing.